stakewise/v3-operator/README.md

 2. Get the next free validator public key from the deposit data file attached to the operator.
 The validators are registered in the same order as specified in the deposit data file.
 3. Share the exit signature of the validator with StakeWise Oracles:
-    1. Using [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing), generate shards for the validator's BLS private key.
-The number of shards is equal to the number of oracles.
+    1. Using [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing), generate shares for the validator's BLS private key.
+The number of shares is equal to the number of oracles.
-    2. Sign the exit message with every shard and encrypt exit signatures with corresponding oracles' RSA public keys.
+    2. Sign the exit message with every private key share and encrypt exit signatures with corresponding oracles' RSA public keys.
     3. Send encrypted exit signatures to all the oracles and receive registration signatures from them.
-4. Send transaction Vault to register the validator.
+4. Send transaction to Vault contract to register the validator.

 ## Usage